 - The materials were collected for other purposes;

 - AND the student is collaborating with a qualified lead scientist;

 - AND the lead scientist provides to the Institute documented approval from a recognized Institutional Review Board or Scientific Review Committee.

-Documentation must be submitted with the Preliminary Submission Overview Form and will be reviewed carefully by the Davidson Institute for Talent Development, which, at its sole discretion, will determine eligibility.
-The Davidson Institute of Talent Development may, in its sole discretion, also require that other conditions be met before tissue-related projects will be considered further.
+Documentation must be submitted with the Preliminary Submission Overview Form and will be reviewed carefully by the Davidson Institute, which, at its sole discretion, will determine eligibility.
+The Davidson Institute may, in its sole discretion, also require that other conditions be met before tissue-related projects will be considered further.